 These are just a few of the plethora of hydrocodone addiction signifiers.
 If you feel any of the above accurately represents yourself or a loved one, it is imperative that you seek help as soon as possible.

 If you or a loved one is involved in hydrocodone addiction, you may feel there is nowhere left to turn.
-If you live in the Tampa, Florida, area, this is simply not the case.
+This is simply not the case.
 Riverside Recovery of Tampa is there to rejuvenate your life with positivity.
 Our renowned staff and state-of-the-art resources will effortlessly ease you back into a productive lifestyle.
-For more information, we encourage you to call (800) 871-5440, or email firstname.lastname@example.org.
+For more information, we encourage you to call (800) 871-5440.
 Don’t let hydrocodone dependence hold you back from living your life; contact Riverside Recovery today.